Skip to content

 25. What is included in the Uganda Safari Package?

-• A Ugandan safari includes mainly all safari activities and excursions in your travel plan apart from the optional ones, accommodation and meals except extra hotel fees, park entry fees, bottled drinking water, Airport transfers, ground transportation in a comfortable 4×4 safari car, professional English-speaking driver guide, relevant government taxes, and others.
+• A Ugandan safari includes mainly all safari activities and excursions in your travel plan, apart from the optional ones, accommodation and meals, park entry fees, bottled drinking water, Airport transfers, ground transportation in a comfortable 4×4 safari car, a professional English-speaking driver guide, relevant government taxes, and others.

 26. What is excluded from the Uganda Safari Package?